-An administration procedure is normally used in circumstances where there exists a sound underlying business that could be rescued through restructuring, or, sold in order to produce a better result for creditors than in a liquidation.
-In addition to providing legal protection, whereby creditors can only take action against the company with leave of the Court, an administration must satisfy one or more of the following statutory objectives:
+A company administration is a procedure normally used in circumstances where there exists a sound underlying business that could be rescued through restructuring, or, sold in order to produce a better result for creditors than in a liquidation.
+In addition to providing legal protection, as in creditors can only take action against the company with permission of the Court, a company administration must satisfy one or more of the following statutory objectives:

 - To rescue the company as a going concern;

 - To achieve a better result for the company creditors as a whole; and

 - To realise the property in order to make a distribution to one or more secured or preferential creditors.

 Company Administrations are often used where there are the following concerns:

 - Pressure from creditors which may result in legal proceedings, such as a winding up petition being served and or commenced

 - Concerns of the directors with continuing to trade when the company is, or is likely to become, insolvent

 - Burden of historic debt which cannot be paid